Code-Institute-Submissions/treasure-hunt/README.md

     * Clicking the logo brought up the modal to restart the game
     * The help icon worked as expected, hover on laptop/desktop and click on mobile and tablet

-* All pages but first
+* All pages after the first page
     * Mute button works correctly

 * Home Page